astropy/photutils/README.rst

 astronomical sources.
 Tools are provided for background estimation, star finding, source detection and extraction, aperture photometry, PSF photometry, image segmentation, centroids, radial profiles, and elliptical isophote fitting.
-It is an a `coordinated package
+It is a `coordinated package
 <https://www.astropy.org/affiliated/index.html>`_ of `Astropy`_ and
 integrates well with other Astropy packages, making it a powerful tool for astronomical image analysis.